 - The educators are a very cohesive group and examples of teamwork and support are not only integral but demonstrated on a daily basis. - Exceptionally experienced and qualified staff.
-Long standing staff members. - All educators are first aid trained, including anaphylaxis management and emergency asthma management training and have Child Protection Training. - Staff time is rostered in accordance with VECTEA 2016 and hence all educators have the appropriate split of contact hours and non-contact hours for programming, some have above hours for planning/administrative purposes and meeting with parents. - Educators meet monthly to share information and to reflect on current practice. - Educators keep abreast of current issues in early childhood learning by reading, by sharing information with other services and by engaging in professional development. - Pool of regular relief staff for continuity for children and families. - Teachers have a 30 minute cross over when they team teach. - We are an equal opportunity employer and encourage people with disabilities, Aboriginal/Torres Strait Islanders, and people with Culturally diverse backgrounds are encouraged to apply for position at the kinder.
+Long standing staff members. - All educators are first aid trained, including anaphylaxis management and emergency asthma management training and have Child Protection Training. - Staff time is rostered in accordance with VECTEA 2016 and hence all educators have the appropriate split of contact hours and non-contact hours for programming, some have above hours for planning/administrative purposes and meeting with parents. - Educators meet monthly to share information and to reflect on current practice. - Educators keep abreast of current issues in early childhood learning by reading, by sharing information with other services and by engaging in professional development. - Pool of regular relief staff for continuity for children and families. - Teachers have a 30 minute cross over when they team teach. - We are an equal opportunity employer and encourage Aboriginal/Torres Strait Islanders, and people with culturally diverse backgrounds to apply for positions at the Kinder.
 This is reflected in job ads when positions become available. - Staff appraisal every 6 months - Staff members attend and support Committee members and meetings. - Staff have a mixture of outside talents that are utilized and valued in the program.
 Eg. Gardening and art. - Staff attend a mixture of PD over the year.
 Educational leader guides and support this in relevance to each member's needs. - All staff members currently employed have above Cert 3 qualifications. - Staff members work together to promote centre/community projects.
-Eg weaving project, oral waste recycling, pj awareness day for foster children, Yarn Bombing, Daniel Morcombe Foundation, natural threading project, bottle top recycling project, milk container igloo and knitting project.
+Eg weaving project, oral waste recycling, pj awareness day for foster children, Yarn Bombing, Daniel Morcombe Foundation, natural threading project, bottle top recycling project, milk container igloo and knitting project. - Staff have a range of strengths and values - All Staff abide by the new Code of Conduct policy - Family & Staff culture is appreciated and shared with children and acceptance of differences is modelled. - Italian program is extended throughout the Kinder program by two educators who are able to speak Italian. - Admin roles are increasing as required for staff to have time to properly carry out their duties. - Cohesive team and strong communication between staff.
+Children in all groups get to know all staff as relief staff are sourced from current staff. - Valued staff, supported to continually develop/upskill. - Communication book for staff to document information about the Children and the Program to ensure communication between staff.

-Standard/element Professional standards

-4.2.2

-Identified issue To be more inclusive and ethical
+Standard/eleme nt Professional standa Professional standards 4.2.2 Identified issue To be more inclusive and ethical